RosiTea/recipe-drawer/README.md

 # recipe-drawer
 A simple tool to help you decide what to cook tonight
-# README.md
-# ---------
-# Recipe Drawer CLI

-A simple command-line tool to manage and randomize recipes using SQLite.

 ## Features
 - Initialize DB with samples: `init` (`--force` to reset)